-For treating the general case where $\rho_0$ need not satisfy \eqref{eq:smallrho}, just resorting to Proposition \ref{p:lamewhole} is not enough because the term $I_1(v,v)$ in the r.h.s of \eqref{eq:baru} need not be small.
+For treating the general case where $\rho_0$ only satisfies \eqref{eq:positive}, just resorting to Proposition \ref{p:lamewhole} is not enough because the term $I_1(v,v)$ in the r.h.s. of \eqref{eq:baru} need not be small.
 One has first to establish a similar statement for a Lam\'e system with \emph{nonconstant} coefficients.
 More precisely, keeping in mind that $\rho=J_u^{-1}\rho_0$ (we still drop the bars for notational simplicity), we recast the velocity equation of \eqref{eq:lagrangian} in:

 with

 and

 Therefore, in order to solve \eqref{eq:lagrangian} locally, it suffices to show that the map